 For example, most administrative/front desk staff will likely have low-risk exposures.
 This is in part dependent on the location of a patient’s rash and the type of interaction with staff members.
 Most waiting room interactions will be low risk, especially if masking is still required in waiting rooms.
 T

-- There are two vaccines licensed for preventing monkeypox infection:
+- There are two vaccines licensed for preventing mpox infection:

 - ACAM 2000

 - CDC guidance for Mpox vaccines

 - Information on where to get the Mpox Vaccine in Baltimore City can be found

 Treatment for Mpox

 - TPOXX is available through Maryland Department of Health

 - If you are interested in registering to obtain TPOXX for patients : https://forms.gle/ejWqTJTjwgXDZm2R6